Telmo Aldaz: Adventurer

 Son to a merchant marine captain and nephew to an adventure media celebrity, already during his teenage years Telmo took part in numerous travelling projects; some were related to a friend of his father and another Navarrese maritime explorer and public personality, known in Spain as Capitán Etayo.
-In 1992 he was formally employed by his uncle as logistics coordinator for the subsequent edition of Ruta Quetzal; at the time the project was sponsored by Secretariat of State for International Cooperation and Ibero-America and the Ibero-American General Secretariat.
+In 1992 he was formally employed by his uncle as logistics coordinator for the subsequent edition of Ruta Quetzal; at the time the project was sponsored by the Secretariat of State for International Cooperation and Ibero-America and the Ibero-American General Secretariat.
 Aldaz served in the same role also during the 1994 edition and took part in cross-Atlantic journeys on replica of the original Niña caravel.
 In 1995 he embarked on his first own major travelling project, re-enactment of the historical 1503 Columbus-related paddling journey from Jamaica to Hispaniola in canoes.
-The enterprise lasted few weeks and became a media scoop in Spain.
+The enterprise lasted a few weeks and became a media scoop in Spain.
 In the second half of the 1990s he travelled on the Amazon and the Orinoco in canoe and took part in other re-enactment sails of replica ships Niña III and Nao Victoria, e.g. in 1998 as part to the round-the-world journey.
 Most of these undertakings were part of media projects, and Aldaz systematically provided his correspondence to contracted agencies.
-In 1997 he canoed on the Congo river across Zaire, but the project was abandoned mid-course due to outbreak of the civil war.
+In 1997 he canoed on the Congo river across Zaire, but the project was abandoned mid-course due to the outbreak of the civil war.
 At the turn of the centuries Aldaz was again working for Ruta Quetzal, e.g. in 2002 and 2003.